 Photo of Demetrice Jordan

-Demetrice Jordan, PhD, MPH
+Demetrice Jordan, PhD, MPH, MA

 Neonatal mortality in East Africa and West Africa: a geographic analysis of district-level demographic and health survey data.